A complete guide to OCR Gateway GCSE Combined Science

 The physics papers

-Energy stores and transfers, conservation of energy, kinetic and gravitational potential energy, efficiency, energy resources, communication at a distance, the Solar System and life cycle of stars, red shift, the Big Bang, and the P7 practical skills strand.
+P4 Waves and radioactivity: Transverse and longitudinal waves, the electromagnetic spectrum, atomic structure and types of nuclear radiation.
+P5 Energy: Energy stores and transfers, conservation of energy, KE and GPE, efficiency, energy resources.
+P6 Global challenges: Communication at a distance, the Solar System and life cycle of stars, red shift, the Big Bang.
+The CS7 Practical skills topic is assessed across both physics papers.

 Exam tip for combined science The combined science papers are shorter than triple papers (1h 10m versus 1h 45m), so the pace is tighter.
-You have roughly one minute per mark.
+60 marks in 70 minutes works out to just over a minute per mark.
 Practise past papers under timed conditions from January of Year 11 onwards.

 Practical Activity Groups (PAGs)

-OCR specifies practical activity groups (PAGs) across biology, chemistry and physics for combined science.
-You will not perform them in the exam, but you will be tested on the methods, the variables, the results, and the underlying science.
-Around 15% of the marks across the six papers come from practical-related questions.
+For Combined Science A, OCR splits practical activities across 16 PAGs: B1–B5 for biology, C1–C5 for chemistry, and P1–P6 for physics (J250 spec p6–7).
+The CS7 Practical skills topic is assessed in every paper.
+You will not perform PAGs in the exam, but you will be tested on the methods, the variables, the results, and the underlying science.
+At least 15% of marks test practical skills (Ofqual subject content).

 High-yield PAG areas to revise:

 Where students lose marks The most common mistake on practical questions is failing to identify the independent, dependent and control variables.
 For every PAG, you should be able to state what was changed, what was measured, and what was kept the same, and explain why.
-Examiners reward the reasoning, not just the answer.
+Mark schemes typically reward the reasoning, not just the answer.

 Grading and tier choice